 The list of Iowa head coaches over the past near half-century is pretty short.
 In fact, the Hawkeyes have had just two different head coaches since the end of the 1977 season.
 Those men are:

 Perhaps the most successful era for the Hawkeyes came in the 1950s when the team would appear in the top 10 five times.
-This included a run between 1956 and 1958 when the team would only lose three games and record year-end rankings of third, sixth, and second, respectively.
+This included a run between 1956 and 1958 when the team would only lose three games.
+The Hawkeyes earned a NCAA-recognized share of the national championship after the 1958 season, when Iowa won the Rose Bowl and finished atop the final Football Writers Association of America poll.
+LSU earned the AP and UPI nods that year.
 The ’80s were also a successful decade for the team, with season-end rankings in the top 20 six times (with a single top 10 appearance).

 Officially ranked second in the country before the bowl games by the AP poll, the Hawkeyes dominated the Rose Bowl and were named the No. 1 team in the country in the only poll taken after the games (the Football Writers Poll).

 Iowa had risen to the No. 1 ranking during the season and faced off against No. 2 Michigan.
 Trailing by 1 point with seconds to go, a field goal from Rob Houghtlin sealed a famous victory as time ran out.